 Will use visual techniques to understand, document and communicate business models, and then apply information technology to the modeling process for business decisions in accounting, management, operations, finance, and marketing.
-Prerequisite(s): 50 semester hours including C's or better in MATH 3110 and also in 12 hours of BBA Core Area F including MINF 2201.
+Prerequisite(s): QUAN 3600 with a grade of C or better.